TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/Miscellaneous/Googledocsandsheets/Googlesheets/readme.md

 d) Clear Google Sheet Data :  To erase data from a whole Google Sheet or a part of the sheet.

-In this sample we will first clear contents of the excel sheet, get the data, update the data , get the updated data, copy the content of one sheet to the other, update the coloumn without defining a schema.
+In this sample we will first clear a part of the excel sheet, get the data, update the data , get the updated data, copy the content of one sheet to the other, update the coloumn without defining a schema.

 ## Prerequisites

 1. TIBCO Cloud™ Integration
+2. You must have access to any Sheet that needs to be accessed by the connection.
-2. If you run any of these samples locally using TIBCO Flogo® Enterprise -Ensure that connector is installed.
+3. If you run any of these samples locally using TIBCO Flogo® Enterprise -Ensure that connector is installed.

 ## Import the sample